Texas Laws and Incentives

 Idle Reduction Weight Exemption

-Any vehicle equipped with qualifying idle reduction technology may exceed the state's gross vehicle weight limits by up to 400 pounds to compensate for the additional weight of the idle reduction technology.
-Upon request, vehicle operators must provide proof that the idle reduction technology is fully functional.
+Any motor vehicle equipped with qualifying idle reduction technology may exceed the state's gross vehicle weight limits by up to 400 pounds to compensate for the additional weight of the idle reduction technology.
+To be eligible for the weight exemption, the vehicle operator must be able to provide proof that the idle reduction technology is fully functional.
 (Reference Texas Statutes, Transportation Code 622.955)

 Electric Vehicle Supply Equipment (EVSE) Incentive - Austin Energy

-Plug-in electric vehicle owners in the Austin Energy service area may be eligible for a rebate of 50% of the cost to purchase and install a qualified Level 2 EVSE.
-The maximum rebate amount is $1,500.
+Plug-in electric vehicle owners in the Austin Energy service area may be eligible for a rebate of 50% of the cost to purchase and install a qualified Level 2 EVSE, up to $1,500.
 For additional information, see the Austin Energy Plug-In Rebate website.